KeysFest

 KeysFest is an annual learning event for West Michigan piano students grades 1-12.
 Students perform in a master class setting with an audience of supportive peers and adults, receiving one-on-one instruction from professional pianists and educators.

 What is a Master Class?
 A master class is a public piano lesson with your peers.
 Students perform a prepared piece before a small audience and receive immediate feedback and instruction from their clinicians.
 Master classes typically last 30-90 minutes and have an average of 3-6 students per session.
-Participants stay for the entire class and learn from their fellow performers, as well.
+Participants stay for the entire class and learn from their fellow performers.

 In addition to master classes, this one-day event includes elective workshops and the KeysFest Community Concert, which are open to all participating students, families, and teachers.